• Home

 Jalapeno turkey burgers for the grill.

 Who says Turkey Burgers have to play second fiddle to beef?
 These Turkey Burgers for the Grill are juicy, boldly seasoned and so full of flavor you’ll forget they’re the “healthy” option.
+Here you’ll find instructions, tips and a recipe to successfully and deliciously grill turkey burgers.
 Fire up the grill because this is a grilled turkey burger that can finally rival, and maybe replace your favorite beef burger.

 Turkey burgers for the grill with toasted buns and coleslaw.